Marketing Explained: Escape Room Pittsburgh Mills

 Visiting a local mall recently, I ran across a new attraction – Escape Room Pittsburgh Mills.
-You’ve probably heard of escape rooms – they’re the new Big Thing.
+You’ve probably heard of escape rooms like Lockdown Rooms San Diego – they’re the new Big Thing.
 The premise is that you need to solve clues to “escape” within a certain amount of time.
+For what it’s worth, these activities look like quite a bit of fun, so much so that I’ve even had a look for an escape room near me recently as well other escapes rooms from other the world and they all look amazing, for example, something like mystic clue escape room might be interesting to try.
 Since I haven’t tried this before, I grabbed one of the flyers they had.

 For Escape Room Pittsburgh Mills, I looked at both the handout, which is 1/2 of an 8.5×11 piece of paper, longwise (4.25×11) and their website at www.escaperoompittsburghmills.com.

 The handout has a logo which is poorly printed onto a black background.
 There are images in the background that are very difficult to see (I’m not even sure what all of them are).
 The “Mills” is placed over Escape Room in a font and color that doesn’t work with “Escape Room.”
 I suspect the accent color is supposed to be red, but it printed out as a dark pink.
 The contrast isn’t strong enough with the background for the smaller print.
 The color should be lighter and a bolder font choice would have made the paragraphs easier to read.

 I am not a fan of underlining anything but links, even in print, and the underlined BOOK NOW! is no exception.
 They get a few points for using yellow for their contact information – it’s the only thing on the page that has a strong contrast with the background.